the-morpheus1/BillBoard-Advertising/README.md

 # BillBoard-Advertising
 A java based project : It provides approximation about the value of effective traffic one can get by trying different permutations of Bill-Board Placement.
-It considers the input data as